Understanding Incident Response Plans in Cybersecurity

 Cloudflare 2022 DDoS Attack: Cloud-based cyber attacks are becoming common.
 Cloudflare published an incident report where a “crypto launchpad” was targeted with a record 15 million requests per second.
 The network used at least 6000 unique bots from several countries, including Russia, Indonesia, India, Colombia, and the USA.

-Cloudflare contained the breach in a gradual manner.
-To counter the attack, a prior response protocol was helpful in countering the attack.
+Cloudflare contained the breach gradually.
+To counter the attack, a prior response protocol helped counter the attack.
 The response was coded as an algorithm in the response plan, making the request response time longer every time there were more data requests from the botnets.

 Equifax Data Breach: In 2017, Equifax suffered a data breach that affected 147 million customers.
 The breach resulted from a vulnerability in Equifax’s web application software that allowed hackers to access sensitive customer information.
 Equifax’s incident response plan helped them to contain the breach and prevent further damage quickly, but the company still faced significant financial and reputational damage.